Kitcisakik

-Kitcisakik or Grand-Lac Victoria Indian Settlement is an Indian settlement of the Kitcisakik Anicinape Community located in the Abitibi-Témiscamingue region of Quebec, Canada.
+Kitcisakik or Grand-Lac Victoria Indigenous Settlement is an Indigenous settlement of the Kitcisakik Anicinape Community located in the Abitibi-Témiscamingue region of Quebec, Canada.
 It is geographically located within the territory of La Vallée-de-l'Or Regional County Municipality.
 Its population was 257 in the 2021 Canadian Census.
 Prior to October 23, 1999, it was known as Grand-Lac-Victoria.

 On June 21, 2021, it was designated as a historic site by the Government of Quebec.